 Sunset

 There is only so much that we can prep for and control with photos, and so retouching is an extra option for those who want their favorite images to be absolutely perfect.
 Hell, even I retouched most of the photos of myself on my website to remove the bags under my eyes.
 Retouching can include things like removing stray hairs, blemishes, eye-bags, redness, slightly enhancing the eyes, smoothing out skin and clothing, teeth whitening, and so on.
 You'll notice a few of these changes by hovering over the before & after image here.
-Retouching services range $20-$40 per image.
+Retouching services vary in price based on complexity.

 I want you to be comfortable in the outfit(s) you pick, and to feel like *you* with whatever you wear.
 With that in mind, there are styling choices we can make that work well with both my editing style and your personal style.
 Neutrals are always an amazing option for any location, and work well with pretty much everyone.
 Go white or off-white for brighter, elegant look, or darks for a moodier vibe.
 A common pairing is a neutral shirt with blue, black, white, or tan/brown pants.
 Some go formal!
 You'll see some of my favorite outfit choices below.